netbox-community/ansible_modules/docs/getting_started/how-to-use/modules.rst

           netbox_token: "thisIsMyToken"
           data:
             name: "Test Device"
-            serial_number: "FXS110011"
+            serial: "FXS110011"
           state: "present"

 We're only providing the **name** which makes the device unique and then the argument we want updated.
-As stated above, it will see that the device exist, and then update the ``serial_number`` field and then send a
+As stated above, it will see that the device exist, and then update the ``serial`` field and then send a
 ``PATCH`` to the NetBox API.

 .. note::